 - Block-out others you can’t control by placing something opaque between you and the source.

-- If you need to read sky maps or find telescopic bits and pieces, make sure your light source has a red filter or a DIY red transparent cellophane cover.
+- If you need to read sky maps or find telescopic bits and pieces, make sure your light source has a red filter.
+Get yourself a red flashlight or adapt one with a DIY red transparent cover.